 Even though many municipalities require a food safety class before a staff member can join your team, there are several options available to have staff certified in food safety.

 2. Wash your hands.

-One of the main culprits of foodborne illnesses is person-to-person contact resulting from dirty employee hands.
-Food truck or cart employees must regularly and thoroughly wash their hands in order to protect customers and the restaurant from a food poisoning outbreak.
+One of the main culprits of foodborne illnesses is person-to-person or person-to-money contact resulting from dirty employee hands.
+Food truck or cart employees must regularly and thoroughly wash their hands in order to protect customers and the truck from a food poisoning outbreak.

 3. Wash all produce.

 Fresh produce is not always cooked before serving, so washing by hand is the only way to remove any bacteria that may be on the surface.

 Refrigerators must maintain a temperature at or below 40 °F to minimize bacterial growth.
 Also, refrigerated foods can only be stored for a certain amount of time before they start to go bad.

 The 5th of our food safety tips centers in cooking foods to their required temps.
 In order to kill any bacteria present, foods must be cooked to a minimum internal temperature and sustain that temperature for at least 15 seconds.

 6. Clean and sanitize all food contact surfaces.